Date of Next Course: 10, 11 and 18 November 2021

-Course Tutor: Julia Dyer MCSP BSc (Hons), Advanced Sensory Integration Practitioner, Independent Children’s Physiotherapist
+Course Tutor: Julia Dyer MCSP BSc (Hons), Advanced Sensory Integration Practitioner, Consultant Children’s Physiotherapist

 Some people don’t behave as we expect them to – not because they won’t, but because they can’t.